 As parents we all want to protect our kids, right?
 That’s our parenting instinct.
 We don’t want anything bad happening to our children.

 I remember the first time our oldest daughter fell and hurt her knee.
 I remember it so well!
 Thinking, oh no, my poor baby is damaged!
-As if she was a precious little china-doll.
+As if she was a precious little China doll.
 She was absolutely fine with it, proud even of her animal band-aid.
-She is 15 years old now and may I say, still a bit clumsy, haha!
+She is a teenager now and may I say, still a bit clumsy, haha!

 The importance of teaching essential life skills to our kids